 So without further ado, here is what’s new:

 - We’ve got a new look and feel that’s much more interactive.
 We’ve added a bunch of tidbits about you and your personality throughout the site – so click around a little bit to find out more about who you are and where you fit best.
 After all, a site about personality should have some personality itself.

 - Profiles, profiles, profiles.
 This is just awesome.
 You now have the option to create a profile which will allow you to save your assessment responses and instantaneously get linked to your personality profile and job matches whenever you want.

 - Your “My Results” page is now enhanced as part of having profiles.
 Now it’s a personalized hub of valuable job-seeker information.
 Every week we keep adding more and more jobs to our database and more and more personalized content from tips on how to get a job to specialized video content relevant to your personality profile.

 - Never Work Job Network.
 We are mighty proud of this one.
-By partnering with Indeed.com, a leading provider of online job postings, we are committed to providing you with the most relevant local job opportunities that match your personality profile.
+We are committed to providing you with the most relevant local job opportunities that match your personality profile.
 Seamless integration allows you to apply right from within Never Work.

 So now that we have a more robust platform, play around with it, create a profile, and just have fun exploring your personality and the career opportunities you might not have known would be a fit for you.
 As always, if you have anything you want to say to us, comments, likes, dislikes, arm wrestling challenges, send me an email at Matt@neverwork.co.